Important questions with answers for Collection of Data which is drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.

 Define primary data.

-Answer: Primary data is the collection of data collected by the investigator for his purpose for the first time.
+Primary data is the collection of data collected by the investigator for his own purpose for the first time.
 These are collected from the source of origin.

 Define secondary data.

-Answer: According to Wessel, “Data collected by a person is known as secondary data”.
+According to Wessel, “Data collected by another person is known as secondary data”.
 It is known as secondary data as it has already been collected by somebody else.
 These data are accessible in the form of a published and unpublished report.

 What are the two sources of data?